arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 Before starting this tutorial, please take a moment to locate the online user manual integrated into the PLC IDE programming environment.
 You can access it from the top menu bar by navigating to **Help > Index**.

-The user manual can be downloaded, stored locally, or printed for your reference.
+The user manual can be downloaded and stored locally or printed.
 It contains detailed information on the following aspects of the PLC IDE programming environment:

 - Overview of the programming environment
 - Project and project elements management